What is bowel cancer? Early symptoms and how you can get checked

 Cancer Research UK says eating too much red and processed meat or eating too little fibre can increase your risk.
 Being overweight or obese, smoking, and drinking alcohol are also risk factors.

-Family history can also impact your risk of bowel cancer.
+Family history can also affect the likelihood of you developing bowel cancer.
 Cancer Research UK says: “Your risk of bowel cancer is increased if you have a first-degree relative (parent, sibling, child) diagnosed with bowel cancer.”

 Some medical conditions, including bowel conditions, can also increase your risk.